• Eleanor Platt

 Education

-Platt studied exclusively with the Norwegian-born sculptor Arthur Lee and Edward McCarten from 1929 to 1933 at the Art Student League of New York In 1934 she finished her formal education at the Continuation School in New York City.
-In 1940 she received the Chaloner Prize.
-In 1944 she was granted $1,000 from the American Academy of Arts and Letters, and in 1945 she was named a Guggenheim Fellow.
+Eleanor studied classical sculpture exclusively with the distinguished Norwegian-born sculptor Arthur Lee and Edward McCarten, from 1929 to 1933 at the Art Students League of New York.
+In 1934 she finished her formal education at the Continuation School in New York City.
+She also studied at the New York Central Art School.
+In 1940 she received the Chaloner Prize, and in 1944 she was granted $1,000 from the American Academy of Arts and Letters.
+In 1945 she was named a Guggenheim Fellow and studied the problems associated with sculpting reliefs and plaques.

 Work Associations

-Eleanor did all of her sculpting in her residence at the Hotel Park Plaza in New York City.
-She worked both from live sittings and photographs, sometimes using historical photographs of subjects.
-All of her busts were sent to the Roman Bronze company in Corona New York for casting and coloring/finishing.
-Some of her bases and pedistals were produced by Coopersburg granite company.
-Sculptures of medals were sent to Medallic Art Company (MACO) for casting and production.
-A number of her works were then sent on to the Peter A. Juley & Son photography studio where photographs were produced for clients.
-Several busts and works were sent to Peter A. Juley & Son in their original sculted form for photographing.
+Eleanor worked both from multiple live sittings, and photographs from multiple angles, sometimes having to use historical photographs of subjects.
+She also studied her subject's writings to find insight into their intellect and character which was then reflected in their portraits.
+Most of Eleanor's busts and reliefs were first modeled in clay, and then sent on to the Roman Bronze company in Corona New York, or the Bede-Rassy Foundry in Greenpoint Brooklyn NY, for casting in plaster and bronze (using the lost-wax method), and coloring/finishing.
+Unfortunately, all of the older production records at the Bede-Rassy Foundry were destroyed in a fire.
+Records from the Roman Bronze company are archived at the Amon Carter Museum.
+Some of the bases and pedistals for her busts were produced by the Coopersburg Granite company.
+All of the marble used for busts and bases was purchased from the Vermont Marble Company.
+Sculptures of most of her medals and medalions were sent to the Medallic Art Company (MACO) for casting and production.
+Over the years a number of her works were sent to the Peter A. Juley & Son fine arts photography studio after being cast, where photographs were produced as a service for clients to give out to friends and family.
+Several busts, reliefs, and medallions were also sent to Peter Juley in their original sculpted clay for photographing.
 Several of those photographs are featured in the galleries below.
-There were a few exceptions to these processes which are also noted.
-The Hall of Fame medals Platt produced were distributed by the coin and Currency Institute, Inc., appointed by the Medallic Art Company as the sole distributor of the Great Americans Series. medallic works by Platt all bearing portraits, re used of high honor.
-A series of silver portrait coins were produced by the Franklin Mint.
+There were a few exceptions to these overall processes which are also noted.
+The Hall of Fame for Great Americans medallions sculpted by Eleanor were distributed by the Coin and Currency Institute, Inc., appointed by the Medallic Art Company as the sole distributor of the Great Americans Series.
+Many of the Medallic works produced by Eleanor, all bearing portraits, were used as awards of high honor and distinction.
+Four silver portrait coins were produced by the Franklin Mint for several different coin series.

 Death

-Platt was found dead in her studio at the Park Plaza Hotel on West 77th Street in New York City on August 30, 1974.
-Her death was initially ascribed to heart failure, but it was later determined that she was killed by Calvin Jackson, a serial killer who had murdered eight other women, most in the Park Plaza where he also lived.
-She was survived by her mother, a sister, and a brother.
+Eleanor was found dead in her studio at the Park Plaza Hotel on West 77th Street in New York City on August 30, 1974.
+Her death was initially ascribed to heart failure, but it was later determined that she was tragically killed by a man who had murdered at least eight other women, most in the Park Plaza Hotel where he also lived.
+This became a major story and scandal in New York City as investigative journalists pointed to alleged poor detective work by the NYC police department.
+Claims were made at the time that many of these murders could have been avoided, including Eleanor's, had proper procedures and leads been followed from earlier murders.
+Accounts and details of this tragedy may be found elsewhere on the internet.
+Eleanor was survived by her mother Eva, a sister Florence, and a brother Howard.
+She was pre-deceased by her brother Lester.

 • Awards and Distinctions